Like musicians everywhere, practice is central to the rhythm of my life.

 When we pinpoint both outcome and process goals, and when we have abundant process skills at our disposal, we head to the practice room with gusto and depart with a sense of achievement.

 To gain fluency with these processes, though, we must work with accessible material.
-Then we can learn pieces quickly, distill our interpretive abilities, and perform with confidence.
+Then we can learn pieces quickly, distill our interpretive abilities, and perform with confidence, as spelled out in The Musician’s Way.

 Preview The Musician’s Way at Amazon.com.